stalwartlabs/website/docs/configuration/tracing/log.md

 - `path`: The path to the directory where the log files will be stored.
 - `prefix`: The prefix to be used for each log file.
+- `ansi`: Whether to use ANSI escape sequences to colorize the log output.
 - `rotate`: The frequency of log file rotation.
 Acceptable values are `daily`, `hourly`, `minutely`, or `never`.

 Example: